-You are expected to read "After the Flood: Exploring Operational Resilience" by Hay.
-Written for the APS1024 Infrastructure Resilience Planning course, it explains and references all the core principles and concepts used for a systems level understanding.
-You should also review Nadel's "Building Security," which you may wish to rent from the UofT Bookstore.
-A useful book to also read is "The Edge of Disaster" by Flynn, also at the UofT Bookstore.
+You are expected to read "After the Flood: Exploring Operational Resilience" and "Before the Storm" by Hay.
+After the Flood was written for the APS1024 Infrastructure Resilience Planning course.
+It explains and references all the core principles and concepts used for a systems level understanding.
+You may wish to obtain it in hardcopy so that you can add notes and marginalia from the class discussions.
+Before the Storm was written for the APS1025 Infrastructure Protection Planning course.
+It builds on the concepts in After the Flood, to provide the core content for this course.
+You should also review "The Edge of Disaster" by Flynn.
+These books and other recommended references are available through the UofT Bookstore.